arobadora/arobadora.github.io/_teaching/Geobiology and Astrobiology.md

 location: "Los Angeles, USA"
 ---

+Instructor of record with Doug Capone.
 Relationships between microbiota and the earth environment including the hydrosphere, lithosphere and atmosphere, with consideration of the potential for life on other planets.
 Prerequisite: (BISC 120Lg or BISC 121Lg) and (CHEM 105bL or CHEM 108L).